sandeepyadav1478/Transfer-files-from-google-to-terabox-cloud/README.md

  * __Google Photos [Demo Images are uploaded in Goggle Photos process].__
    1. Create Export task of all data you need.
-      ```ruby
-      !pip install internetarchive
-      ```
-   3. Wait for mail from google [ It may take more then 1 day].
+   2. Wait for mail from google [ It may take more then 1 day].
-   4. Get the download link from export portal of google.
+   3. Get the download link from export portal of google.

  * __Colab__
    1. Go to this link https://colab.research.google.com/drive/118htDK6HaGQC6fMl3XR8JAP9CdtMPuM3?usp=sharing or <br/> Open the 'Xsfer_gd_to_tera.ipynb' file in colab.